Ipswich - East

 Ipswich - East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 27 projects likely to affect the area.
-Notable ones include Mary and Williams Streets Intersection Upgrade, Queensland Energy and Jobs Plan (SuperGrid), Emerald Hill Estate Brassall, and East Ipswich Train Station Upgrade.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 30 projects that could impact the region.
+Notable projects include Mary and Williams Streets Intersection Upgrade, Emerald Hill Estate Brassall, East Ipswich Train Station Upgrade, and Ipswich Hospital Expansion Stage 2, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.